IsaacScript/isaacscript/README.md

 # eslint-plugin-isaacscript

-`eslint-plugin-isaacscript` is a collection of [ESLint](https://eslint.org/) rules that can help make your JavaScript/TypeScript code more safe.
+`eslint-plugin-isaacscript` is a collection of miscellaneous [ESLint](https://eslint.org/) rules that can help make your JavaScript/TypeScript code more safe or more strict.

 This plugin is named after (and used in) the [IsaacScript](https://isaacscript.github.io/) framework.
 But you don't have to know anything about IsaacScript to use it - you can use this plugin with any JavaScript/TypeScript project.